 The dawning of a disaster

-pictures of the Hull flood
+during the Hull flood

 rainy days

-On 25th June 2007 the low lying city of Hull experienced flooding on a disastrous scale – not, as history has taught to expect, from the rivers Hull and Humber but from the sky.
+On 25th June 2007 the low-lying city of Hull experienced flooding on a disastrous scale – not, as history has taught to expect, from the rivers Hull and Humber but from the sky.
 Reportage is extensive.
 Awareness of the seriousness of the situation that day, however, could be a gradual thing.
 This page presents an individual record through diary notes and some photographs using a rather basic camera.

 Friday 15th June